tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/84_auto-generated_pcd_database_file.md

 processing.
 The following rules apply to Binary modules listed in a platform DSC file.

+1. PCD value assignment from command-line using `--pcd` flag takes precedence over all other assignments.

-1. PCD assignments are not permitted in the FDF file except through SET statements or the automatic assignments from the [FD] section regions.
+2. PCD assignments are not permitted in the FDF file except through SET statements or the automatic assignments from the [FD] section regions.

-2. PCD value assignment in a module scoping section take precedence over values specified in the global section for PatchableInModule PCDs.
+3. PCD value assignment in a module scoping section take precedence over values specified in the global section for PatchableInModule PCDs.

-3. PCD value assignment in a global PCD section with an architectural modifier take precedence over assignments in a global section.
+4. PCD value assignment in a global PCD section with an architectural modifier take precedence over assignments in a global section.

-4. PCD value assignment in a global PCD section without an architectural modifier.
+5. PCD value assignment in a global PCD section without an architectural modifier.

-5. The value specified in the Binary INF has the lowest precedence; the DEC file is never used to determine a PCD value for a Binary INF.
+6. The value specified in the Binary INF has the lowest precedence; the DEC file is never used to determine a PCD value for a Binary INF.

 The following rules apply to modules listed in a platform DSC file.

+1. PCD value assignment from command-line using `--pcd` flag takes precedence over all other assignments.

-1. PCD assignments in an FDF file are positional, with the last value taking precedence over previous assignments in the FDF file.
+2. PCD assignments in an FDF file are positional, with the last value taking precedence over previous assignments in the FDF file.

-2. A PCD assignment in an FDF file takes precedence over PCD values assigned in the DSC file's module scoping section.
+3. A PCD assignment in an FDF file takes precedence over PCD values assigned in the DSC file's module scoping section.

-3. A PCD value of an entry listed in a module scoping section take precedence over the PCD value listed in a global section that has an architectural modifier in the DSC file.
+4. A PCD value of an entry listed in a module scoping section take precedence over the PCD value listed in a global section that has an architectural modifier in the DSC file.

-4. A PCD value of an entry listed in a global section that has an architectural modifier takes precedence over the PCD value listed in a global section without an architectural modifier in the DSC file.
+5. A PCD value of an entry listed in a global section that has an architectural modifier takes precedence over the PCD value listed in a global section without an architectural modifier in the DSC file.

-5. A PCD value of an entry listed in a global section without architectural modifiers in the DSC file takes precedence over the PCD value listed in an INF file in a section with an architectural modifier.
+6. A PCD value of an entry listed in a global section without architectural modifiers in the DSC file takes precedence over the PCD value listed in an INF file in a section with an architectural modifier.

-6. A PCD value of an entry listed in an INF file section with an architectural modifier takes precedence over an entry listed in an INF file section without an architectural modifier.
+7. A PCD value of an entry listed in an INF file section with an architectural modifier takes precedence over an entry listed in an INF file section without an architectural modifier.

-7. A PCD value of an entry listed in an INF file section without an architectural modifier takes precedence over a PCD value listed in a DEC file in a section with an architectural modifier.
+8. A PCD value of an entry listed in an INF file section without an architectural modifier takes precedence over a PCD value listed in a DEC file in a section with an architectural modifier.

-8. A PCD value of an entry listed in a DEC file section with an architectural modifier takes precedence over a PCD value listed in a DEC file in a section without an architectural modifier.
+9. A PCD value of an entry listed in a DEC file section with an architectural modifier takes precedence over a PCD value listed in a DEC file in a section without an architectural modifier.